 Request --> Routes --> Service --> Upstream Application

 Consumer: The Admin API entity that represents a developer or machine using the API.
-The consumer only communicates with Kong, which then proxies every call to the appropriate upstream API.
-In both the
+The Consumer only communicates with Kong, which then proxies all calls to the appropriate Upstream Service.
+In both

-gluu-uma-authplugins, the OP client is validated by checking with consumer entity.
+gluu-uma-authplugins, the OP client is validated by checking the Consumer entity.

 OpenID Connect Client's client_idis associated with a

 Consumerin Kong.
 This is useful where access control is restricted to certain clients.
-All other default Kong client authentication plugins are disabled in the Gluu Gateway Admin GUI -- we just want to use an OAuth Authorization Server like the Gluu Server for client authentication.
-The Gluu Server plugins verify the
+All other default Kong client authentication plugins are disabled -- we only want to use the Gluu Server for client authentication.
+The

 Gluu Gateway includes the following components.